-14.3.1 Hot Restart Persistence Overview
+15.3.1 Hot Restart Persistence Overview

 Hot Restart Persistence enables you to get your cluster up and running swiftly after a cluster restart.
-A restart can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash (e.g. power outage).
+A restart can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash, e.g., power outage.
 For Hot Restart Persistence, required states for Hazelcast clusters and members are introduced.
 Please refer to the Managing Cluster and Member States section for information on the cluster and member states.
+The purpose of the Hot Restart Persistence is to provide a maintenance window for member operations and restart the cluster in a fast way.
+It is not meant to recover the catastrophic shutdown of one member.

-14.3.1.1 Hot Restart Types
+15.3.2 Hot Restart Types